 Tobacco manufacturing was a major industry at the time.
 John Staworth reported on Ayr’s tobacco industry and noted that “the importation of tobacco in Ayr can be traced as far back as 1679 .
 In 1739 a brick warehouse was built in the Citadel near the harbour......and in 1750 storehouses were built for another firm in the tobacco trade.
 After mid-century several Ayr merchants appear in the customs records as importers of tobacco.”
 (The History of Ayr, 1989)

 The list includes a James Ferguson but a connection with our

-What Staworth fails to mention is that although the importation and treatment of tobacco was a major employer and source of income., the production of tobacco in the Americas relied almost entirely on the labour of slaves until 1865.
+What Staworth fails to mention is that although the importation and treatment of tobacco was a major source of employment and income for Ayr, the tobacco was grown in the Americas where rich landowners relied almost entirely on the labour of slaves until 1865.
 See more about the Tobacco Lords below

 Excerpts for the Statistical Account written 1837 and reported 1845.